versatica/mediasoup-website/documentation/v3/mediasoup/srtp-parameters.md

 # SRTP Parameters

-Actually these SRTP parameters just apply to `PlainRtpTransport` and `PipeTransport` which has optional SRTP support.
+Actually these SRTP parameters just apply to `PlainTransport` and `PipeTransport` which has optional SRTP support.

 ----